Baagsma/PBQA/examples/README.md

 )
 ```

-When the LLM is now queried with the same input as before, the response is different:
+When the LLM is now queried with the same input as before, its answer is different:

 ```json
 {